peavey2787/GuiMiner/README.md

 # GuiMiner
  Manage CLI miners with a GUI and manage all .bat files in one place along with gpu settings

+# How To Use
+Make sure to click Generate .bat file after making any changes to update

 # FAQ
 ## Why is the miner not starting?